 Solution

-For example, it is necessary to hold the welding gun 15 degree angle for in MIG welding.
+- Depending on the particular welding method, your welding technique must change.
+For example, it is necessary to hold the welding gun 15 degree angle in MIG welding.
 While 90 degrees angle is essential for a butt joint.

-For flux-core or MIG welding, the arc length should be between 3/8 to 1/2 inch while maintaining 1/5 inch between the rod contact tip and workpiece.
+- For flux-core or MIG welding, the arc length should be between 3/8 to 1/2 inch while maintaining 1/5 inch between the and workpiece. rod contact tip

 Reason: 05.
 Incorrect Welding Gas